-- The Multilateral Carbon Credit Fund (MCCF)8 of the European Bank for Reconstruction and Development;
+- The Multilateral Carbon Credit Fund (MCCF) of the European Bank for Reconstruction and Development;

 - The World Bank Carbon Fund for Europe;

 - The World Bank BioCarbon Fund.

 In addition to these investments, the NTMA was mandated to purchase carbon units directly from the market.
 This was to supplement the units received through investments and meet the reductions targets.
 A total of 18 million tonnes were originally estimated as required in the period 2008 to 2012.

-In total 21 trades were undertaken, in which Ireland purchased 5.255 million units.
-The average price was €14.03 (excluding VAT).
-These trades were undertaken during 2008 and 2009.
-The carbon purchasing programme was suspended in February 2009, following a decision by the Department of the Environment, Community and Local Government.
+In total 21 trades were undertaken during 2008 and 2009, in which Ireland purchased 5.255 million units.
+The carbon purchasing programme was suspended in February 2009 by the Department of the Environment, Community and Local Government following the decline in economic activity and consequent reduction in carbon emissions.

-At end-2017 these 5.255 million units were carried over to meet Ireland's commitments under the European Union's 2020 Climate and Energy Package.
+At end-2018 these 5.255 million units were carried over to meet Ireland's commitments under the European Union's 2020 Climate and Energy Package.
 Additional units from the investment projects outlined above were also carried forward.

-In all, 5,329,9649 Carbon Credits remain in the Fund for the current compliance period.
-The Department of Communications, Climate Action and Environment will instruct the NTMA with regard to future use of these units in order to meet upcoming emissions targets.
+The number of carbon credits held in the fund as at the end of 2018 was 5,506,472 compared with 5,329,964 at the end of 2017.
+The increase relates to tCERs received from Ireland's investment in the BioCarbon Fund.
+The Department of Communications, Climate Action and Environment will instruct the NTMA with regard to future use of these units towards meeting upcoming emissions targets.